Local Governing Body

 Any person wishing to contact the Chair of the Local Governing Body should do so through the Academy Secretary (details below).

 The Local Governing Body is always interested in potential new Local Governors.
-The Board meets in the evening each half term (six times each year) and Governors visit the College during the day at least once a year, to fulfil their role.
-Local Governors are required to attend an initial training course as well as usually at least one other training session each year and statutory online courses.
+The LGB meets each half term on a Tuesday evening at 5.30pm (six times each year) and Local Governors also visit the College during the day at least once a year.
+Training is required for the role and Local Governors attend an initial training course, usually at least one other training session each year and also take several statutory online courses.
 The position of Governor is unpaid, but reasonable expenses may be claimed.

 Queen Mary’s College is committed to promoting equality of opportunity and seeks to recruit Governors with the skills that are required for the effective operation of the Board and who reflect the diversity of staff and students at QMC, the community in Basingstoke and the wider area served by the College.
 If you would be interested to learn more about what is involved in being a Governor of Queen Mary’s College, please contact the Academy Secretary at: toni.baldwin@qmc.ac.uk